What Brands Can Learn From America's Most Famous Declaration

 The bottom line

+The 250-year lesson is not that brands need grand speeches.
+It is that clarity survives.
 The Declaration of Independence became one of America's defining documents because it made identity, belief, conflict, authority, and intent public.

 Because AI systems will describe your brand with or without your help.
+The only question is whether they get it right.

 Frequently asked questions